Non-Owner Car Insurance in Texas

 Non-owner policies usually do not apply to vehicles you own.
 They also may not apply if you have regular access to a specific vehicle, such as a household car you drive frequently.

 Coverage can also be unclear with peer-to-peer car-sharing platforms.
-If you drive through services like Turo, you should verify coverage with both the platform and your insurer because some personal policies exclude peer-to-peer arrangements.
+If you drive through a service such as Turo, verify coverage with both the platform and your insurer because some personal policies exclude or restrict peer-to-peer arrangements.

 SR-22 in Texas and Non-Owner Insurance

-Texas uses SR-22 filings to monitor certain high-risk drivers.
+Texas uses SR-22 filings as proof of financial responsibility for certain drivers.
 An SR-22 is not a special type of insurance.
-It’s a form filed by your insurer that proves you’re carrying the required liability coverage.
+It is a certificate filed by an authorized insurer showing that the required liability coverage is in force.

-A non-owner policy can often be used to satisfy SR-22 requirements if the insurer offers SR-22 filing on a non-owner plan.
-If you need SR-22, it’s critical to avoid any lapse, because even a short cancellation can restart the requirement period.
+A non-owner policy may be used to satisfy an SR-22 requirement if the insurer offers the filing on that policy and Texas DPS accepts it for your situation.
+If you need an SR-22, avoid a lapse because cancellation can result in notice to the state, additional enforcement action, or reinstatement fees.

 Cost of Non-Owner Car Insurance in Texas